Pishchane, Kharkiv Oblast

 Pishchane (Піщане) is a village in Petropavlivka rural hromada, Kupiansk Raion, Kharkiv Oblast, Ukraine.
 The population was 528 in the 2001 Ukrainian census.

 History

 The village was founded in 1650.

 As part of the Russo-Ukrainian War, the village was occupied by Russia in the early stages of the invasion but liberated by Ukraine during their 2022 Kharkiv counteroffensive.
 The village was claimed by a Russian milblogger to have came under Russian pressure again in June 2024 and was entered by Russian troops and became contested again on 6 July 2024.
 On 20 July, the village was confirmed to have been captured by Russia.

+Demographics

+According to the Ukrainian national census in 2001, Pishchane had a population of 528 inhabitants.
+The linguistic composition of the population was as follows: